Liam-Deacon/online-store-rest-api/README.md

 $ make html  # or another end documentation format e.g. epub
 ```

+A live deployment to GitHub Pages can be found at https://liam-deacon.github.io/online-store-rest-api/

 ## TODO 📝

 - [x] Build script / CI using GitHub Actions